- Clinical science

 - If bradykinin-mediated angioedema is suspected: Administer targeted therapy with C1-INH protein replacement, ecallantide, or icatibant.

-- If ACE-inhibitor-induced etiology is suspected: Administer FFP.
+- If an ACE inhibitor-induced etiology is suspected: Administer FFP.

 - Remove potential exposures or offending medications (e.g., ACE inhibitors).